codeCrafter8/TravelAgencyManagementSystem/README.md

 ## General Information
 This project was designed as a multithreaded client-server application.
 Client and server are connecting by sockets.
 The app supports connections to multiple clients at the same time
      due to multithreading.
      It is a fully functional system which allows to manage a travel agency both from a client and admin side.
+     The app has unit tests written.

 ## Technologies Used